NickWaterton/Pixelblaze-Async/README.md

 more information.
 returns `True` or `False` if the control was set.

+#### setcolorOrder(order, saveFlash=False):
+Sets colur order in strip, "BGR", "RGB" etc.
+Note that you must call _enable_flash_save() in order to use the saveFlash parameter to make your new timing (semi) permanent.

 #### setDataspeed(speed, saveFlash=False)
 Sets data speed for all types of LEDs.
 **CAUTION:** For advanced users only.
 If you don't know exactly why you want to do this, DON'T DO IT.